 Three years ago, this bag of nerves was me.
 Now that I am half way through my PhD I feel like I finally have enough perspective to try to write something useful about the PhD interview experience.
 During the past couple of years, several people have approached me asking about tips and advice on interviews in general, and about specific things related to the programme I am in or the ones I applied to*.
 The next few lines are born from answers I got to questions I myself asked when preparing for these interviews, answers I’ve given to the questions I’ve been asked since, and an attempt to turn a mix of blurry memories into a coherent overview of what you might expect when you go to your hard-won MSc or PhD interview.
 This post is meant to complement another one I wrote two years ago on “Tips for applying for a PhD” and, similar to that one, I will try to keep updating it with further information that comes to mind or with new questions that arise from people that read the post and/or reach out to me.

 *Full disclosure: I interviewed for the MSc in Neuroscience at VU Amsterdam and GSN-LMU Munich in 2013, and for the following Neuroscience PhD programmes in 2016: King’s College London, OXION (Oxford), Wellcome Trust (Oxford), Wellcome Trust (UCL).
-If you have questions regarding these programmes, feel free to drop me a line (@oriolpavon).
+If you have questions regarding these programmes or anything else in my CV, feel free to drop me a line (@oriolpavon).

 Types of interview you may encounter